 Is “Extraordinary Nobodies” a reference to something?

 Yes!
 It’s a reference to the song “The League of Extraordinary Nobodies” off of El-P’s 2007 solo album, I’ll Sleep When You’re Dead.
-That album is incredibly important to me, and the name worked well since we’re essentially nobody writers forcing our opinions down your throat.

 Why are your review scores generally high compared to other blogs?